misiektoja/spotify_profile_monitor/docs/setup-and-first-run.md

 Supported sources are Firefox, Chrome, Brave and Chromium.
 Firefox works on macOS, Linux and Windows without an extra package.
 Chromium import works on macOS and Linux with the `browser` extra.
 If that extra is missing, setup can install it through the active Python interpreter after approval.
 Current Chromium app-bound encryption prevents reliable import on Windows, so use Firefox there.

-The importer discovers browser profiles, lets you choose when several exist, reads only the Spotify `sp_dc` cookie, validates it through Spotify and updates only `SP_DC_COOKIE` in the selected dotenv file.
-Existing dotenv content is preserved.
-Replacement needs confirmation in an interactive terminal or `--force` in a noninteractive script.
+Select a browser profile if prompted.
+The importer validates its Spotify login and saves `SP_DC_COOKIE` to the selected dotenv file.
+Replacing a saved cookie needs confirmation or `--force` in a noninteractive script.
+Other dotenv settings are preserved.

 Useful overrides are `--browser-profile PROFILE`, `--cookie-file PATH` and `--env-file PATH`.

 <a id="next-step"></a>
 ## Next Step